In your 20s

-- Home Loans: If you have bought a home via a loan, you can claim deduction on the repayment of principal amount under section 80C* of the Income Tax Act, 1961 subject to certain terms & conditions.
-Kindly note that limit for deduction under section 80C of is upto ₹ 1,50,000.
-You can also claim deduction on interest paid with respect to home loan in a financial year under section 24* of the Income Tax Act, 1961.
+- Home Loans: If you have taken a home loan, you can claim deduction on the repayment of principal amount under section 80C* of the Income Tax Act, 1961 subject to certain terms & conditions.
+Note that the limit for deduction under section 80C of is upto ₹ 1,50,000/-.
+You can also claim deduction on interest paid for a home loan, in a financial year under section 24* of the Income Tax Act, 1961.

 - Retirement Planning: Experts suggest that you should start retirement planning with your very first salary.
 But if you haven’t yet started, your 30s are a good time to begin.
-The National Pension Scheme is a good tool to invest in.
-By investing in this you can get deduction under section 80CCD* of The Income Tax Act, 1961 upto ₹ 1,50,000/-.
+The National Pension Scheme is an excellent tool to invest in.
+By investing in this you can get a deduction under section 80CCD* of The Income Tax Act, 1961 upto ₹ 1,50,000/-.

 - Upgrade your Life Insurance policy: Depending on your personal and professional situation, you should upgrade your life insurance or add new beneficiaries in this phase of life.
-You can continue to claim deduction from taxable income upto ₹ 1,50,000 under section 80C of the Income Tax Act, 1961.
+You can continue to claim a deduction from taxable income of upto ₹ 1,50,000/- under section 80C of the Income Tax Act, 1961.

-- Health Insurance: You may have health insurance for yourself but make sure that you get a suitable plan for your spouse, dependent children and for parents as well.
-Under Section 80D, premiums paid towards insuring the health of self, spouse, and dependent children are eligible for a deduction up to ₹ 25,000 from your taxable income.
-In addition to this, if premium is paid for parents, then you are eligible for extra deduction upto ₹ 25,000 over and above ₹ 25,000 mentioned above.
-If the insured is senior citizen, you are eligible for deduction upto ₹ 50,000 instead of ₹ 25,000 from your taxable income.
+- Health Insurance: You may have health insurance for yourself but make sure that you get a suitable plan for your spouse, dependent children and parents as well.
+Under Section 80D, premiums paid towards insuring the health of self, spouse, and dependent children are eligible for a deduction up to ₹ 25,000/- from your taxable income.
+In addition to this, if the premium is paid for parents, then you are eligible for an extra deduction upto ₹ 25,000/- over and above ₹ 25,000/- mentioned above.
+If the insured is a senior citizen, you are eligible for deduction upto ₹ 50,000/- instead of ₹ 25,000/- from your taxable income.

 In your 40s

-This may be the time when your household responsibilities may considerably increase with added expenses of your children like higher education, marriage, etc. You or your spouse may even have some health expenses.
-You can concentrate on the following:
+This may be the time when your household responsibilities may considerably increase with added expenses involving your children like higher education, marriage, and so on.
+You or your spouse may even have some health expenses.
+In this period, you can concentrate on the following options:

-- Child’s Education Loan: If you take up a loan for your child’s higher education, you can get deduction under section 80E of The Income Tax Act, 1961.
-You can get deduction on the interest paid on education loan taken for your child for a maximum 8 years or till the time the interest on the loan is paid (whichever is earlier).
+- Child’s Education Loan: If you take up a loan for your child’s higher education, you can get a deduction under section 80E of The Income Tax Act, 1961.
+You can get a deduction on the interest paid on the education loan taken for a maximum of 8 years or till the time the interest on the loan is paid (whichever is earlier).

-- Home Loan: Since home loans are a long-term debt, you can continue to claim deduction on repayment of principal amount under section 80C of the Income Tax Act, 1961 subject to certain terms & conditions.
-Kindly note that limit for deduction under section 80C* of the Income Tax Act, 1961 is upto ₹ 1,50,000.
-You can also claim deduction of interest paid with respect to home loan in a financial year under section 24* of the Income Tax Act, 1961.
+- Home Loan: Since home loans are long-term debt, you can continue to claim deduction on repayment of principal amount under section 80C of the Income Tax Act, 1961 subject to certain terms & conditions.
+Kindly note that limit for deduction under section 80C* of the Income Tax Act, 1961 is upto ₹ 1,50,000/-.
+You can also claim a deduction of interest paid, for a home loan in a financial year under section 24* of the Income Tax Act, 1961.

 - Retirement planning: Retirement planning is more important than ever in this phase of life as you have very few years left.
-You can consider increasing your contributions to National Pension Scheme (NPS) or other pension accounts to avail maximum benefits.
-By investing in this, you can get deduction under section 80CCD of The Income Tax Act, 1961 upto ₹ 1,50,000.
+You can consider increasing your contributions to the National Pension Scheme (NPS) or other pension accounts to avail maximum benefits.
+By investing in NPS, you can get a deduction under section 80CCD of The Income Tax Act, 1961 upto ₹ 1,50,000/-.

 In your 50s

 Before you step into retirement, you must aim to pay off all your loans and focus solely on retirement planning.
-This is the time for withdrawals and not contributions.
+The 50s is the time for withdrawals and not contributions.
 Here’s what you should know.

 - Home Loan: Make sure to pay off all the interests on home loans before you retire.
-It can be extremely difficult to pay the interest from your pension.
+It can be challenging to pay the interest from your pension.

-- Child Education Loan: Since both you and your child can avail the tax benefits, you can consider taking a step back from paying the interest and let your child take over.
+- Child Education Loan: Since both, you and your child can avail of the tax benefits, you can consider taking a step back from paying the interest and let your child take over.
 They will be able to claim deduction under Section 80E* of the Income Tax Act, 1961.

 - Retirement Planning: More than the contributions, you should now spend some time on planning your withdrawals.
 Make sure you understand the tax implications on withdrawals.
 For example, 40% of NPS withdrawals are tax* exempt on maturity.

-Tax saving can be adopted at every stage in your life.
-As long as you make it a priority in your financial planning, you can avail great benefits throughout your life.
+Tax savings can be adopted at every stage in your life.
+As long as you make it a priority in your financial planning, you can avail of great benefits throughout your life.